B.A. in Biochemistry

 Investigate the chemistry of the life process.

 There are two paths to study biochemistry at the University of Mississippi: Bachelor of Arts in biochemistry or the Bachelor of Science in chemistry with an emphasis in biochemistry.
 The B.S. degree provides a more focused and rigorous math and science curriculum, while the B.A. degree allows more flexibility to combine with other academic interests.
-The B.A. degree requires mathematics, physics, and chemistry courses such as organic, physical, biochemistry, and molecular biochemistry.

 Students learn about the composition, properties, and reactions of biological substances, and gain enhanced reasoning and problem-solving skills thanks to a curriculum that follows the recommendations of the American Society for Biochemistry and Molecular Biology (ASBMB).
+They learn to operate sophisticated instruments, interpret data, work cooperatively with diverse groups of people, and communicate complex concepts in clear language--all skills that are highly desirable to employers.

 B.A. in Biochemistry Faculty